Outer Lands: Ecology

 For eastern Long Island and areas east, the region is designated Environmental Protection Agency ecoregion 84 for the Atlantic coastal pine barrens, with the majority 84a for "Cape Cod/Long Island", and along the Long Island south shore 84c for "Barrier Islands/Coastal Marshes".
 Western Long Island and along the north shore is largely 59g for "Long Island Sound Coastal Lowland", a part of the broader Northeastern Coastal Zone.

 The region is designated the "Long Island-Cape Cod Coastal Lowland", Major Land Resource Area 149B, by the United States Department of Agriculture, which also includes Staten Island.

 Culture

 The region has historically had a strong maritime culture, with an emphasis on fishing.
-From eastern Long Island east, much of the region has in recent decades taken on a summer colony character.
+From eastern Long Island and further to the east, much of the region has in recent decades taken on a summer colony character.